newpili/Rimworld-mod/README.md

 # Rimworld-mod
-This is my Rimworld-mod for 1.4
+This is my own Rimworld-mod for 1.4
 1.happy.
 2.new.
 3.world.